 community.
 A three story brick building was erected on Pine Street northwest of the

 $4500.
-The three R’s were no longer considered adequate and geography was added
+The three R’s were no longer considered adequate and geography was added to

-upper grades taught as a unit, each with their own teacher.
+grades taught as a unit, each with their own teacher.

 This three-story building did not serve as a school for too long.
 It was declared

 unsafe in about 1880 and abandoned.
 In about 1878, public school classes were moved to

 the Academy building in the park.

 This academy building had an interesting history.
 In 1865, a group of citizens

 formed a stock company to build a private high school or Academy to extend the amount

 of schooling available to New London young people.
 The town of New London gave a

 lease of ninety-nine years duration for use of the public square for educational purposes

 only.
 The two-story brick building was completed in 1872.

 Declining interest and financial difficulties forced the closing of the Academy as a

 private school in 1878.
 The building reverted back to the town.
 So for several years the

 In 1880, townspeople interested in building a new school called a public meeting.

 At the meeting most of the opposition to a new building were present, while those in

 favor were not well represented.
 While the opposition tried to adjourn the meeting,

 people were dispatched to get supporters there for the vote.
-The blacksmith hurried
+The blacksmith hurried in

-the day.
-The school would be built.
+school would be built.

 The new school was built on Lincoln Street at the north end of Division Street,

 building that architecturally had a Victorian flavor, complete with a turret.

-The
+1882.
 Miss Hester Barr, the first principal, is credited with introducing the first “graded

 system” to New London Schools.
-The graded system was a startling innovation at
+The graded system was a startling innovation at that

-had mastered, with the teaching done on several levels.
+mastered, with the teaching done on several levels.